 2. A retreat is an important act of self-care

 A retreat is like taking your soul to the spa.
-Yoga retreats are so popular because they remind us to breath.
-Daily life is so frenetic and fragmented, we often forget to breath.
+Yoga retreats are so popular because they remind us to breathe.
+Daily life is so frenetic and fragmented, that we often forget to breathe.

 3. Befriend your true self